 Retired Los Angeles County Sheriff's deputy goes missing while hiking on Greek island

-A search is underway for a retired Los Angeles County Sheriff's deputy who disappeared earlier this week after going on a hike on the Greek island of Armogos.
+A search is underway for a retired Los Angeles County Sheriff's deputy who disappeared earlier this week after going on a hike on the Greek island of Amorgos.

-Albert Calibet, 59, was last seen hiking on Armogos on Tuesday afternoon, according to a social media post from Amorgos authorities.
+Albert Calibet, 59, was last seen hiking on Armogos on Tuesday afternoon, according to Amorgos authorities and the L.A.
+County Sheriff's Department.
 He was following a route from the area of Asphontylite toward Katapola when he disappeared, Amorgos officials said.

 A State Department spokesperson said in a statement to CBS News Thursday that it was aware of reports of Calibet's disappearance, and would "work closely with local authorities as they carry out their search efforts."